 The types of personal information that we collect depends on our dealings with you.
-Generally, this will include your name, your contact details (including postal address, telephone number and email address), your age or birth date, occupation details, bank account details, and property details including folio number, mortgage details, details relating to landlords and tenants.
+Generally, this will include your name, your contact details (including postal address, telephone number and email address), your age or birth date, occupation details, bank account and other credit card or payment details, and property details including volume and folio number, address, mortgage details, details relating to landlords and tenants.

 If you access our website or applications, we may also collect information about how you have used our site, including: IP address, device ID, MAC address, browser information, installed software, hardware type, access date/time and length of session time.
 If you access our apps we may also collect information about how you have used our apps, including app usage data and interaction with other apps.